-Xianxuan Xu, Ph.D., received her doctorate from the College of William and Mary's Educational Policy, Planning, and Leadership Program.
-Currently, Dr. Xu is working as a Post-Doctoral Research Associate for a state-wide teacher evaluation project which is funded by the Virginia Department of Education and based at the College of William and Mary.
-Her research interests are teacher effectiveness, professional development, and teacher and principal evaluation.
-Dr. Xu's research also focuses on international comparative analyses of teacher qualities in the United States and China.
+Xianxuan Xu, Ph.D., served as the longtime senior research associate for Stronge and Associates.
+In 2021, she transitioned to a position at the Virginia Department of Education.
+She received her doctorate from the College of William and Mary's Educational Policy, Planning, and Leadership Program.
+Her research interests include teacher effectiveness, professional development, and teacher and principal evaluation.
+Xian’s research also focuses on international comparative analyses of teacher qualities in the United States and China.
 She has presented findings of her research on U.S.-China teacher effectiveness and teacher evaluation at national conferences, such as American Educational Research Association, University Council for Educational Administration, and National Evaluation Institute.
-She is also the contributing author to Effective Teachers = Student Achievement: What the Research Says authored by James H. Stronge and published by Eye on Education in 2010.
+She has co-authored numerous books including Qualities of Effective Principals

 Mary Wallen is the Director of Project Planning.
 She has over 38 years of educational experience in an urban public school district in Virginia, serving in positions ranging from that of a classroom teacher to a central office administrator.
 Her classroom experience included both regular and gifted education in an elementary setting.
 After 15 years of teaching in the classroom, she spent the next three years as a "teacher trainer" providing professional development to teachers in grades pre-K through 12.
 Mary then became an elementary school administrator, serving as the principal of two elementary schools for the next 20 years.
 In her last role with the district she was a Leadership Coach, providing guidance and support to principals of Title I schools.
 Mary received her B.S. from Bridgewater State College in Massachusetts and her MA.
 Ed. from the College of William and Mary.